Tensorflow tutorial

 Training function

-This is basically the same code as the official example.
-A few things are worth pointing out:
+This is basically the same code as the official example from the TensorFlow docs.
+A few Modal-specific things are worth pointing out:

-• We set up the shared volume in the arguments to stub.function
+• We set up the shared storage with TensorBoard in the arguments to app.function

-• We also annotate this function with gpu="any"
+• We also annotate this function with gpu="T4" to make sure it runs on a GPU

-• We put all the Tensorflow imports inside the function body.
-This makes it a bit easier to run this example even if you don’t have Tensorflow installed on you local computer.
+• We put all the TensorFlow imports inside the function body.
+This makes it possible to run this example even if you don’t have TensorFlow installed on your local computer — a key benefit of Modal!

 def train():